 After curing – cut off the tops, trim the roots, and put the garlic bulbs into a basket.
 Store in a cool, dry, dark, well ventilated location.
 We use our crawl space as a makeshift root cellar; even though it isn’t temperature controlled it is cool, dry, dark, and well ventilated.

 Elephant garlic is actually a leek!
 It looks like garlic and has a similar, although milder, flavor.

 In early June the hardneck varieties of garlic will send up stalks from the center of the plant; these are called garlic scapes.
 They are thicker than the leaves.
 The scape, if left on the plant, will form a flower and then seed.
 We cut off the scapes so that the plant gets the signal to send all of its energy to the bulb, instead of putting energy into growing flowers and seed.
 Scapes are a culinary delight and can be used for making my Vegan Garlic Scape Pesto and Oil-Free Vegan Pesto; they are also delicious grilled, added to soups, stir fries, and more.

-If you enjoyed this post, you may also like It’s Time to Plan Your Garden and Buy Seeds.
+If you enjoyed this post, you may also like the Happy DIY Home – Growing Garlic Guide.
 How’s your garden growing?
 Feel free to leave a comment or question below.